-The Committee does have a liquidity risk in interest free loans.
+The Committee is exposed to liquidity risk arising from the accounts payable and accrued liabilities and interest free loans.
 Liquidity risk is the risk that the Committee cannot repay its obligations when they become due to its creditors.
-In the opinion of management the liquidity risk exposure to the Committee is low and is not material.
+In the opinion of management the liquidity risk exposure to the Committee is low.
+The Committee's liquidity risk changed from the previous year as a result of the increase in accounts payable and accrued liabilities.